 Alfresco dining, rooftop bar hopping, biking, fishing, or simply a day spent at the park, plan at least one outdoor activity during your trip to NOLA.

 Sweet, satisfying and oh so New Orleans.
 Pralines are sugary treats that adored here in the Crescent City.
-Opt for traditional, or find some of the twisted takes like praline bacon from Elizabeth’s, praline-filled beignets from Loretta’s, or a Miso Praline Bacon & Sunny Side Up Egg from District Donuts.
-The options are limitless.
+Opt for traditional, or find some of the twisted takes like praline bacon from Elizabeth’s or praline-filled beignets from Loretta’s.

-As cliche as it may seem, a ride aboard one of New Orleans’ historic streetcars is the perfect way to sit back, relax and explore the city on the budget.
-From the Riverfront to the Garden District and all along Canal Street, the streetcar takes you throughout New Orleans.
+As cliche as it may seem, a ride aboard one of New Orleans’ historic streetcars is the perfect way to sit back, relax and explore the city on a budget.
+From the Riverfront to City Park and all along St. Charles Avenue, the streetcar takes you throughout New Orleans.
 Explore all of the fun attractions, activities and eats to-do along the various streetcar routes using our streetcar itinerary.

 With so much to explore and unlock, a great way to navigate NOLA is with a guided tour of the city.
 No matter what you’re most interested in there’s probably a tour made especially for it.
 Cuisine, architecture, heritage + history, swamps and even cocktails!
 The choice is yours.